 Many gamekeepers and pest controllers live close to the land they manage, and work is usually undertaken alone.
 As such, some gamekeepers have continued to work throughout lockdown.
-However, the start of the game shooting season presents new challenges.
+However, the game shooting season presents new challenges.
 Transport and beaters must be arranged, guests must be greeted, and briefings must be organised - all whilst maintaining physical distancing.
 The following guidelines provide gamekeepers and pest controllers with a framework to operate safely in the busy months ahead.

 - 1. Pest Control: Pest control which requires more than one person should only be undertaken by individuals from the same household or where physical distancing can be maintained.
-Consideration should be given to the use of face coverings and gloves. - 2.
-Gamebird Rearing, Releasing and Feeding: If more than one person is required for any aspect of gamebird management then physical distancing should be observed at all times.
+The wearing of face coverings and gloves is encouraged. - Gamebird Rearing, Releasing and Feeding: If more than one person is required for any aspect of gamebird management then physical distancing should be observed at all times.
 The use of face coverings and gloves could be considered. - 3.
 Shoot Briefing: The shoot briefing should be used to outline provisions in place to maintain physical distancing.
 It should also refer to arrangements for catering, collection of shot game and hand washing.
 The risk assessment will help guide this briefing. - 4.
 Distribution of Shot Game: Game supplied to guests at the end of the shoot should be transported to one central collection point, where physical distancing can be observed.
-Those handling shot game should consider wearing gloves and face coverings. - 5.
+Those handling shot game are encouraged to wear gloves and face coverings. - 5.
 Used Cartridges: Cartridge shells should be picked up by the guns and placed in a disposable bag.
 The bag should be safely disposed of. - 6.
-Hygiene: Where appropriate gloves and face coverings should be worn where possible.
+Hygiene: Gloves and face coverings should be worn where possible.
 Hand sanitiser should be used prior to and on completion of a specific activity or following inadvertent contact with another person.
 Dogs belonging to others should not be touched with bare hands. - 7.
-Bothies, sheds and shared work building: Where possible, buildings should be configured so that so that physical distancing can be observed.
+Sheds and shared work building: Where possible, buildings should be configured so that so that physical distancing can be observed.